Contact us now if you’d like to work with Rural Pride Australia in your community: www.niche.org.au/contact/

-At the launch of NICHE, Daniel Witthaus announced he wanted regional, rural and/or remote Australian communities to apply for him to spend a week in their community helping them find better ways to challenge homophobia and support local LGBTI people.
+At the launch of Rural Pride Australia, Daniel Witthaus announced he wanted regional, rural and/or remote Australian communities to apply for him to spend a week in their community helping them find better ways to challenge homophobia and support local LGBTI people.
 Where resources allow, Daniel’s time for these weeks will be free.

 Since January 2013, Daniel has travelled to:

 - 2013: Mt Isa (QLD), Bunbury (WA), Shepparton (VIC), Coffs Harbour (NSW);

 - 2014: Byron Bay (NSW), Albury/Wodonga (NSW/VIC), Geelong & Colac (VIC) and Tasmania;

 - 2015: Tasmania, Shepparton (VIC), Albury/Wodonga (NSW/VIC) and Mt Gambier (SA); plus,

 - 2016-2022: 29 regional and rural communities, northern and north-west Tasmania, Mt Gambier (SA) and Toowoomba (QLD).
 Conversations had also commenced to visit Rockhampton (QLD), Bunbury (WA) and Grafton (NSW).

 Daniel is happy to go to new places, or return to those places he visited during the original Beyond ‘That’s So Gay’ Tour.